carmelgafa/carmelgafa.com/content/post/azureml_end2end_trainingpipeline.md

 ## Conclusion

 In this post, we have seen how we can create and execute a pipeline in AzureML that tests various ML models and selects the best one.
+We have seen that for our dataset, with the transformations that we applied, the **Bagging Regressor** obtained the lowest Root Mean Square Error of **3.142**.

 In the next post, we will see how AzureMl can optime the model so that we can deploy the best possible model to our production environment.

 ## References